33 Wonderful Things to Do in Victoria, BC (by Locals!)

 To dig into Victoria’s military past and maritime history, head to Fort Rodd Hill and Fisgard Lighthouse – a National Historic Site a 20-minute drive from downtown.

 Built in the late 1800s, Fort Rodd was designed to defend Canada’s Pacific naval base.
-You can roam through 19th-century bunkers and guardhouses, once manned by soldiers keeping watch over Esquimalt Harbor.
+You can roam through 19th-century bunkers and guardhouses, once manned by soldiers who kept watch over Esquimalt Harbor.

 A 10-minute walk from the fort gates brings you to Fisgard Lighthouse.
 Dating back to 1860 and still operational (though automated), it’s the oldest lighthouse on Canada’s west coast.